JacoaFur/Rebels_HiDream-01_Image_Dev_NODES/README.md

 steps: 20-30 is the recommended sweet spot.

-cfg: Keep between 2.5 and 4.0.
+cfg: Keep between 2.5 - 4.0.
 Higher CFG combined with heavy styling tags can cause "deep-fried" or crushed-shadow artifacts due to the literal pixel-rendering nature of the model.

-shift: Keep at 3.0.
-Controls the timestep scheduling curve, delaying fine-detail rendering to accommodate the massive canvas size.
+shift: Keep at 6.0

-scheduler_name:
+scheduler name

 default: Standard sampling.